GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting_json.md

 ### Configure the Dial Test Task {#config-task}

-At present, the dialing test task supports HTTP, TCP, ICMP, WEBSOCKET, GRPC, BROWSER and MULTI types.
+At present, the dialing test task supports HTTP, TCP, ICMP, WEBSOCKET, SSL, GRPC, BROWSER and MULTI types.
 The JSON format is as follows:

 ```json
 {